konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

  ### Registering a rule catalog to the engine

- Here I've created a catagory called tests within the MageEngine and I've assigned infra-deployments catalog to the infra-deployments key under the tests category
+ Here I've created a category called tests within the MageEngine and I've assigned infra-deployments catalog to the infra-deployments key under the tests category

  ```go